uwmadisoncals/cals-main-plugins/warm-cache/readme.txt

 All urls in your sitemap will be visited by the plugin to keep the cache up to date.<br>
 Will show average page load times and pages visited.<br>

-Needs google XML sitemap, Yoast SEO or any decent XML sitemap generator to create the sitemap XML file.<br>
+Needs google XML sitemap to read the generated XML file.<br>
 Needs a cronjob (wget or curl) to call the plugin.
 You need to setup the cronjob yourself!
-Ask your sysadmin to help you or buy a lifetime subscription at <a href="http://webshop.mijnpress.nl/shop/cronjob-for-warm-cache">our cronjob service</a>.<br>
+(Or ask your sysadmin to help you).<br>
 * Coding by <a href="http://www.mijnpress.nl" title="MijnPress.nl WordPress ontwikkelaars">MijnPress.nl</a><br>
-* Crawl script idea by <a href="http://blogs.tech-recipes.com/johnny/2006/09/17/handling-the-digg-effect-with-wordpress-caching/">http://blogs.tech-recipes.com/johnny/2006/09/17/handling-the-digg-effect-with-wordpress-caching/</a><br>
+* Crawl script idea by <a href="http://blogs.tech-recipes.com/johnny/2006/09/17/handling-the-digg-effect-with-wordpress-caching/">http://blogs.tech-recipes.com/johnny/2006/09/17/handling-the-digg-effect-with-wordpress-caching/</a>
-<a href="https://www.managedwphosting.nl/contact/offerte-op-maat/">I offer paid WordPress speed-optimisation consultancy and high-speed Varnish & memcached WordPress webhosting.</a>

 == Installation ==